 Who Is on Your “Personal Board of Directors?”

 As you know, I believe strongly in the importance of taking personal responsibility for your finances.
-However, it is extremely helpful to have a team of trusted professionals that can help you manage this company called “You, Inc.”
+However, it is extremely helpful to have a team of trusted professional advisors that can help you manage this company called “You, Inc.”

 You’re a physician with years of medical training and expertise, so you expect your patients to trust you when it comes to medical decision-making.
-You probably don’t have formal training in financial matters, so it makes sense to seek wise counsel from financial professionals who can advise you on the management of your financial plans.
+It’s likely that you don’t have formal training in financial matters, so it makes sense to seek wise counsel from financial professionals who can advise you on the management of your financial plans.

 You need a “board of directors!”